telerik/maui-docs/controls/datagrid/filtering/overview.md

 ## Filtering UI

-> Filtering UI appears when clicking on the filtering icon on each column's header'.
+> The filtering UI appears when clicking the filtering icon in each column's header.

 ![Telerik .NET MAUI DataGrid Filtering UI](../filtering/images/datagrid-filteringui-platforms.png)